Posted August 8th 2013

 Looking forward to a better future

-Asel is a single mother recently arrived from Kyrgyzstan.
-She is currently staying at the House of Peace and looking forward to the completion of Marie Rose Place.
-Here she tells of her recent experiences and what the House of Peace and Mary Rose Place mean to her.
+Asel is a single mother who's recently arrived from Kyrgyzstan, India.
+She is currently staying at the House of Peace and looking forward to the completion of Marie-Rose Place.
+Here she tells of her recent experiences and what the House of Peace and Marie-Rose Place mean to her.

 "Hello.
 My name is Asel.
 I am a newcomer from Kyrgyzstan.
 I came to Canada with the hope that my daughter and I would have a good future but it never materialized.

 One month ago, I was staying in a cheap hotel not knowing where I would go or what I would do.
 I didn’t feel safe.
 I was totally alone and was so scared.
 The only thing I ate everyday was toast and coffee in the morning so I could save my money.
 How was I going to survive?
 I was so depressed.

 I tried to call several shelters and they said there was no room.
 Someone told me about the House of Peace so I phoned and left a message.
 The very next day S. Lesley called me and said, “Come over.”
 I was so surprised.
 I felt like a miracle had happened to me.
 Thanks God, I never believed I could be in such a safe and beautiful home.
 I have friends and support from so many people.
 I feel so welcome.

 A second miracle happened when I heard about Marie-Rose Place, a new project for newcomer women right next door to the House of Peace.
 Marie-Rose Place is important to me as a single woman, as a single mother in a new country.
 It gives me hope that one day I will be able to bring my daughter here and hopefully we will have a beautiful, two bedroom home at Marie-Rose Place.